ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 2. Run the `Get-OrganizationSegment` cmdlet.

     You will see a list of segments and details for each.
+Details include each segment's type, who created or last modified it, and so on.

 ## Part 3: Define information barrier policies